kode4food/interpol/blog/_posts/2015-03-09-fun_with_loops.md

 With the exception of `else` branching, all of the capabilities of a `for` loop are here, including guards and multiple ranges.

 ## Lists Aren't Everything!
 Looping applies both to Lists and to Generators, the latter of which we haven't yet talked about.
-A Generator is a special Interpol function that, when called multiple times, will generate a set of values.
+A Generator is a special Interpol function that, when called repeatedly, will generate a sequence of values.
 There are a few functions in the standard Interpol modules that act as generators.
 For example:

 ```ruby
 from math import range